jkaagh/drinking-game-real/README.md

 For example, the prompt:

-´´´{p1} cannot come up with a good example, so {p2} suggests writing this. {p1} is now happy.´´´
+> {p1} cannot come up with a good example, so {p2} suggests writing this. {p1} is now happy.

 Will turn into:

-´´´Johannes cannot come up with a good example, so Magnus suggests writing this.
-Johannes is now happy.```
+´Johannes cannot come up with a good example, so Magnus suggests writing this.
+Johannes is now happy.`

 You can have up to 50 {p}'s, and as many players as you want.
 To see how it works, check out the code here: /frontend/src/methods/generateCards.js